Mary Wickes: Career

-In 1956, Wickes appeared with Thelma Ritter in "The Babysitter" episode of Alfred Hitchcock Presents.
+In 1956, Wickes appeared with Thelma Ritter in "The Babysitter" and with Jessica Tandy in the “Toby” episodes of Alfred Hitchcock Presents.
 Wickes also appeared in two episodes of Zorro.
-In the 1961–62 season, she appeared as Maxfield opposite Gertrude Berg and Cedric Hardwicke in Mrs. G. Goes to College.
-For her work in the sitcom, Wickes was nominated for an Emmy Award for "Outstanding Performance in a Supporting Role by an Actress".
+In the 1961–1962 season, she appeared as Maxfield opposite Gertrude Berg and Cedric Hardwicke in Mrs. G. Goes to College.
+For her work in the sitcom, Wickes was nominated for an Emmy Award for Outstanding Performance in a Supporting Role by an Actress.
 In 1964, she appeared on The Donna Reed Show in the episode "First Addition".

-In 1964, she appeared as Ida Goff in five episodes of the series Temple Houston, with Jeffrey Hunter as a historical figure, the frontier lawyer Temple Lea Houston, youngest son of Sam Houston.
-She played Adeline Ashley in a 1967 episode of The Beverly Hillbillies, "The Social Climbers".
+In 1964, she appeared as Ida Goff in five episodes of the series Temple Houston.
+She played Adeline Ashley in "The Social Climbers", a 1967 episode of The Beverly Hillbillies.
+In the 1960s, she appeared in commercials for Ajax.

 A longtime friend of Lucille Ball, Wickes played frequent guest roles on I Love Lucy, The Lucy Show, and Here's Lucy.
-In 1970–71, she guest starred on The Doris Day Show.
-(Day was another of her friends.)
+In 1970–1971, she guest-starred on The Doris Day Show.
 She was also a regular on the Sid and Marty Krofft children's television show Sigmund and the Sea Monsters and the sitcom Doc.
 She made numerous appearances as a celebrity panelist on the game show Match Game.
 By the 1980s, her appearances in television series such as Our Man Higgins, M*A*S*H, Columbo, The Love Boat, Kolchak: The Night Stalker, and Murder, She Wrote had made her a widely recognizable character actress.
-She also appeared in a variety of Broadway shows, including a 1979 revival of Oklahoma! as Aunt Eller, for which she received rave reviews.
+She also appeared in a variety of Broadway shows, including a 1979 revival of Oklahoma! as Aunt Eller.

 Wickes's career had a resurgence in the late 1980s and 1990s.
 She was cast as the mother of Shirley MacLaine's character in the film Postcards from the Edge (1990) and portrayed Marie Murkin in the television movie and series adaptations of The Father Dowling Mysteries (1989–1991).
-She played one of her most notable roles in these years when she was cast as Sister Mary Lazarus in Sister Act (1992) and in the sequel Sister Act 2: Back in the Habit (1993).
-She appeared in the 1994 film version of Little Women before she became ill.
+She played notable roles in these years when she was cast as Sister Mary Lazarus in Sister Act (1992) and in the sequel Sister Act 2: Back in the Habit (1993).
+She also played Aunt March in the 1994 film version of Little Women.

 Death and legacy

-Wickes suffered from numerous ailments in the last years of her life that cumulatively resulted in her hospitalization, where she fell and broke her hip, prompting surgery.
-She died of complications following the surgery on October 22, 1995, at the age of 85 at the UCLA Medical Center in Los Angeles.
+Wickes suffered from numerous ailments in the last years of her life that cumulatively resulted in her hospitalization, where she fell and broke her hip.
+She died of complications following hip surgery on October 22, 1995, at the age of 85 at the UCLA Medical Center in Los Angeles.

-Her final film role, voicing Laverne in Disney's animated feature The Hunchback of Notre Dame, was released posthumously in 1996.
+Her final film role, voicing Laverne, a gargoyle, in Disney's animated feature The Hunchback of Notre Dame, was released posthumously in 1996.
 Wickes reportedly had only one voice recording session left for the film when she died.
 Jane Withers came in to finish the character's remaining six lines of dialogue.

-She was interred beside her parents at the Shiloh Valley Cemetery in Shiloh, Illinois.
 Wickes was inducted posthumously into the St. Louis Walk of Fame in 2004.